maja0000/CareerFoundry/README.md

 4. refacture router - becuse i pass data through the link I'm not able to change the url without problems
 5. refacture currency handeling (would save the values to variables and then use them)
 6. add the commented out function that calculates the saved money
+7. add env file and hide the API key :)